 When the motorways were first built, service stations were defined by the Special Roads Act, later the Highways Act.
 The regulation was focused on the practical issues, and defined by government policy.
-This dictated:

 - Services to be built at 12 mile intervals, with alternate sites developed initially.

 - Facilities would not provided elsewhere on the motorway, and not everything provided at every site.